jkall/qgis-fit-plugin/README.md

 Please report successful usage from any other devices.

+See the [wiki](https://github.com/jkall/qgis-fit-plugin/wiki) for instructions on how to use the plugin.

 The FIT plugin is released as free software under GNU General Public License.
 The included [python fitparse module](https://github.com/dtcooper/python-fitparse) is released under the MIT License.

 _Copyright (c) 2021 [josef k](https://github.com/jkall/)_